 Note: This blog has been updated at https://prepass.com/2021/09/07/fmcsa-covid-19-emergency-declaration-extended-through-november/

-UPDATED – The Federal Motor Carrier Safety Administration (FMCSA) is again extending its Emergency Declaration giving motor carriers and drivers relief from specific federal safety regulations related to the hauling of COVID-19 relief supplies.
+The Federal Motor Carrier Safety Administration (FMCSA) is again extending and altering its Emergency Declaration giving motor carriers and drivers relief from specific federal safety regulations related to the hauling of COVID-19 relief supplies.

-This extension specifically covers the transportation of vaccines, their components and supplies necessary for their administration.
-FMCSA is continuing the overall relief through the end of August, 2021.
-Starting June 1, 2021 and running through August 31, 2021, this will replace and modify the prior Emergency Declaration, which was set to run through May 31, 2021.
+This extension specifically includes the transportation of vaccines, their components and supplies necessary for their administration.
+FMCSA is continuing the overall relief through the end of February, 2021.

-Compared to the relief afforded by the previous Emergency Declaration, the categories of essential supplies that qualify as “direct assistance in support of relief efforts” remain the same, including vaccines, their components and supplies.
+Compared to the relief afforded by the previous Emergency Declaration, the categories of essential supplies that qualify as “direct assistance in support of relief efforts” remain the same, but now with the addition of vaccines, their components and supplies.

 - Food, paper products and other groceries for emergency restocking of distribution centers or stores.

 - Livestock and livestock feed.